ws-cd/ws-cd.github.io/docs/tutorial/form.md

 User: Hi there!
 I'd like to order some fruits

 Bot : Perfect!
 What kinds of fruits would you like to order?
-# count and fruit type in one sentence
+# quantity and fruit type in one sentence
 User: Let's go with 5 apples

 Bot : Perfect!
 I have your order 5 apples.